-Social Media is an important part of any hotel's digital marketing strategy.
+Social Media is an essential part of any hotel's digital marketing strategy.
 Not only is it a great way to connect with guests, but social signals also provide great SEO/SSO benefits, which will help your hotel rank higher on search engine results.
-While more hoteliers are getting on board and taking advantage of all that social channels have to offer, it's important to have a solid Social Media strategy in place in order to receive the benefits.
-Here are some steps you can take to create a Social Media strategy for your hotel:
+While more hoteliers are getting on board and taking advantage of all that social channels has to offer, it's crucial to have a solid Social Media strategy in place to receive the benefits.
+Here are some steps you can take to create a Social Media strategy for your hotel.

 This should be in line with the target market for the hotel.
 You want your Social Media posts to target a specific audience with a single voice.
 If you are having trouble determining your target audience, think about the unique selling points your hotel has to offer and determine which type of audience would benefit most from these features.

 There are tons of social media sites out there, but just because they exist does not mean they are necessarily right for your hotel.
-In addition, if your hotel is present on more channels than you can handle, you won't be able to keep up, and in turn will not be able to reap any benefits.
-When determining the social channels to participate in, keep in mind the channels that your target audience is on and also the power that certain channels have.
-For example, Google+ is the social media channel created by Google, and can provide a higher SEO benefit than other social channels, so it is definitely one that you would want to participate on.
+Also, if your hotel is present on more channels than you can handle, you won't be able to keep up, and in turn, will not be able to reap any benefits.
+When determining the social channels to participate in, keep in mind the channels that your target audience is on and also the power that specific channels have.

 Social Media is not one-sided.
 This means you can't just post on your channels then disappear.
-Not only does Social Media provide great SEO and SSO benefits, but it is also a great way to engage with current and potential guests.
-Feel free to comment and like users posts and interact with other local businesses.
+Not only does Social Media provide some SEO benefits, but it is also a great way to engage with current and potential guests.
+Feel free to comment and like users' posts and interact with other local businesses.
 The more social you are, the more users will be social with you!

 TripAdvisor and Yelp are no longer the only sites where potential guests can read reviews about your property.
-Channels such as Facebook and Google+ have incorporated reviews into their pages, and the Google+ reviews are even the first reviews that can be seen on a Google search.
+Channels such as Facebook have incorporated reviews into their pages.
 Be sure to monitor and respond to these reviews just as you would with any other review site.